GovantesDevProjects/govantesdevprojects.github.io/_posts/2023-10-03-ppsx-powershell-script.md

 2. Microsoft PowerPoint installed on your system.
 3. A folder where you want to monitor for `.ppsx` files.

-## Step 1: Create a PowerShell Script
+## The PowerShell Script

-First, let's create a PowerShell script to handle the automation.
+Let's create a PowerShell script to handle the automation.
 Open a text editor and paste the following code:

 ```powershell
 # Define the folder path to monitor